jrbarnhart/portfolio/README.md

 ## Description

-This project serves as a showcase of my skills, experiences, and projects.
-It's standout feature will be an interactive banner that features particles on an HTML canvas element.
+This project serves as a showcase of my skills, experience, and projects.

 ## Technologies Used